lbehrler/EANx-Analyzer-Arduino/README.md

 The EANx Analyzer project is meant to be a DIY O2 Analyzer.

+**Using or monitoring oxygen levels above atmospheric composition (20.9%) can be hazardous.
+While oxygen is not combustible or explosive, its presence accelerates and promotes combustion.
+High levels of oxygen will make most materials combustible including metals.
+Do not use oxygen levels above 20.9% in the presence of any flame or ignition source.**

 **Use at your own risk.**  If you are using the device and software for critical purposes, please seek proper training and know the limits of devices of this type.

 ## Acknowledgements